Lymphedema: What It Is and How to Treat It

 - Radiation treatment for cancer.
 Radiation can cause scarring and inflammation in the lymph nodes and vessels.

 - Cancer.
-If a tumor growing near a lymph node or lymph vessel enlarges enough it can block the flow of the lymph fluid.
+If a tumor growing near a lymph node or lymph vessel enlarges enough, it can block the flow of the lymph fluid.

 - Infection.
-An infection (of the lymph nodes) or parasites can restrict the flow of lymph fluid.
+An infection (of the lymph nodes) can restrict the flow of lymph fluid.
 Infection-related lymphedema is most common in tropical and subtropical regions and is more likely to occur in developing countries.

 Causes of Primary Lymphedema: